fiddyschmitt/File-Tunnel/README.md

 <br />

 ## Download
-Portable executables for Windows and Linux can be found over in the [releases](https://github.com/fiddyschmitt/file_tunnel/releases) section.
+Portable executables for Windows, Linux and Mac can be found over in the [releases](https://github.com/fiddyschmitt/file_tunnel/releases) section.

 <br />